phillvancejr/carp-very-simple-example-wasm/readme.md

 respectively.
 You should now be able to compile for desktop.
 Once you can we need to make changes to the main function and we need to break up SDLApp_run_MINUS_with_MINUS_callbacks__int into a function that contains the main loop and put the initialization code inside that function into the main function

 ## Changes to Main and SDLApp_run_MINUS_with_MINUS_callbacks__intA
+compare this section of code starting on line 10699 in carp_wasm.c to main.c

 ```
 #include <emscripten.h>
 // SDL_Main_Args